JEFH507/org-chart-goose-orchestrator/Demo/Demo fixes/Recommendations_And_Next_Steps.md

 **Priority 2 (Nice to Have):**
 11. [ ] Run full demo dry run
-12. [ ] Test with all 3 Goose terminals active
+12. [ ] Test with all 3 goose terminals active
 13. [ ] Prepare API demo backup commands
 14. [ ] Screenshot all working windows for backup slides